Leafwing-Studios/Emergence/design/src/high-level/analysis-graphics.md

 [N++](https://store.steampowered.com/app/230270/N_NPLUSPLUS/) is a fast-paced, momentum-based platformer about darting around obstacles, narrowly evading enemies and collecting gold in a beautiful minimalist landscape.

 - A _2D world_ with an _orthogonal, fixed camera_.

+- Assets are made of _simple shapes with textures_ to represent game objects/entities.

+- _Bright hues_ are used to give _emphasis to player oriented things_ (ie the gold, time meter color, headband on the ninja) while _enemies are muted hues_ and the _backgrounds are darker/duller hues_ to offer depth/separation to the game world.

 ### Heads Run